 When the iconic Fannie May filed for Chapter 11 and decided to close it's doors in 2004, my mom went to every location within driving distance and purchased boxes of Mint Meltaways (among other things) and stashed them in the freezer so our tradition wouldn't have to stop.
 If you want the full story, the Chicago Tribune had a great article, find it here.
 As the article said, Fannie May was a part of every Chicago natives Christmas, Valentine's Day, Easter, Thanksgiving and more.
 Yes, it was just candy, but it also wasn't just candy.
 Upon the announcement of closing there was uproar in the entire Midwest, and people were lined up outside any Fannie May they could get to, and even going to multiple locations (such as my mom), and I believe someone took notice.
 Because a few months later, Fannie May was acquired.
 While they didn't reopen every single store, they did reopen some iconic stores and there was comfort in knowing that you could still order whatever you wanted online.
 I am positive my mom still had Mint Meltawways frozen in our freezer at this time as well, so no real harm was actually done besides the frantic panic.

 All of this just for candy?
 Yes, it's because other candies are not the same, and no one compared to Fannie May.
 When I moved to California I scoffed at See's Candies after trying them once, and then never again.
 I would rather order a box and have it shipped halfway across the country and know that every candy was worth the trek.
 Thankfully I can still do that, and for years I did.
-I ordered my beloved Dark Chocolate Vanilla Buttercreams, Mint Meltaways, Trinidads, and the Pink Peppermint Ice (that they no longer make).
-But, even though I will always be a fan and Fannie May will hold a special place in my heart, the ingredients in their candies are not part of my lifestyle anymore.
+I ordered my beloved Dark Chocolate Vanilla Buttercreams, Mint Meltaways, Trinidads, and the Pink Peppermint Ice (that they no longer make, but have no fear I've created my own recipe here).
+But even though I will always be a fan, and Fannie May will hold a special place in my heart, the ingredients in their candies are not part of my lifestyle anymore.

 So, I thought I would try my hand at making one of the most iconic desserts from my childhood, and the Christmas candy that made Christmas... well Christmas.
 I have developed a recipe for Mint Meltaways, and I will say that this one rivals Fannie May and it's made with entirely organic ingredients!
 If you've never had a Mint Meltaway - it is a mint chocolate center and they are either coated in milk chocolate or in a pastel green coating.
 Growing up, they also had pastel pink and pastel yellow coatings, but they don't make those colors anymore.
 But I always preferred the pastel green ones anyways, I don't know why as they all taste the same.
 They are a simple treat, but simply say Christmas to me.
 Find the recipe below for my favorite Christmas candy, organic Mint Meltaways, and maybe you'll create a new tradition in your family.